Anchored Inquiry Learning: The Next Innovation in BSCS’s Instructional Design

 At BSCS, we have the opportunity to work closely with K-12 science teachers all over the country.
 Each year, we meet teachers who want to tap into students’ interests and ideas about the world around them.
 We meet teachers who want to engage students in meaningful ways.
 And we meet teachers who want to make a lifelong impact on their students.

 One important way we support teachers is by offering outstanding, research-based instructional models.

 We have developed a new model that builds on the strengths of our globally-recognized 5E model, while drawing on contemporary research about the social, cultural, and emotional aspects of the learning process.

 Three Key Goals

-Our Anchored Inquiry Learning model is designed to provide learners with motivated and coherent learning experiences.
+Our Anchored Inquiry Learning (AIL) model is designed to provide learners with motivated and coherent learning experiences.
 The model has three key goals:

 Student learning is anchored in a relevant problem they’ll solve or in interesting phenomena they’ll explain.

 Students conduct investigations and generate the majority of the information that they need to construct their own understanding of science.
 This represents inquiry learning.

 Prepare students to organize and reinforce their learning beyond the classroom

 Students apply their understanding by using science ideas to explain new and related phenomena.